Updated on December 7, 2018

 - Hertz Car Rental – 37k miles for 7 days (5.2k per day)

-- HOTEL STAY: Redeem miles for a hotel night from Club Carlson (25k miles for 1 night in the US, 40k miles for 1 night international).
+HOTEL STAY: [No longer available] Redeem miles for a hotel night from Club Carlson (25k miles for 1 night in the US, 40k miles for 1 night international).
 They will send you a certificate which must be used within 1 year and can only be used for one or the other (US or international).
+I used 40k for 1 night and stayed at the May Fair Hotel in London – a very nice hotel and good use of the certificate.

 - TRANSFER MILES: Transfer miles from a Hotel program